-The MISTELS model is an established validated assessment tool for Laparoscopic Skill assessment in terms of construct validity, external validity, interrater reliability and test-retest reliability.
-The participants in this study were assessed with the Modified MISTELS model which uses three of the five tasks in the unabridged MISTELS which has also been proven as a valid tool.
+The MISTELS model(14) is an established validated assessment tool for Laparoscopic Skill assessment in terms of construct validity, external validity, interrater reliability and test-retest reliability(15).
+The participants in this study were assessed with the Modified MISTELS model which uses three of the five tasks in the unabridged MISTELS which has also been proven as a valid tool(16).

-A description of the tasks are as follows:
+A description of the tasks as per the MISTELS model are as follows: